MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_compatibility.md

 ## Hardware Requirements

-While this document will not provide a complete list of Hyper-V compatible hardware, the following items are necessary:
+While this document does not provide a complete list of Hyper-V compatible hardware, the following items are necessary:

 - 64-bit Processor with Second Level Address Translation (SLAT).
 - CPU support for VM Monitor Mode Extension (VT-c on Intel CPU's).
-- Minimum of 4 GB memory, however because virtual machines will share memory with the Hyper-V host, you will want to provide enough memory to handle the expected virtual workload.
+- Minimum of 4 GB memory, however because virtual machines share memory with the Hyper-V host, you need to provide enough memory to handle the expected virtual workload.

 The following items will need to be enabled in the system bios:
 - Virtualization Technology - may have a different label depending on motherboard manufacturer.